BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Introduction

-\textbf{Contributions} We build a comprehensive benchmark of black-box adversarial attacks, called \textbf{BlackboxBench}.
-It provides the following key contributions: \begin{itemize} \item \textbf{Modular\&unified codebase} BlackboxBench takes a modular and unified implementation.
-As the core part of BlackboxBench, \ie, the attack module, is implemented based on a unified pipeline composed of several functional blocks (see Fig. \ref{pipeline}), BlackboxBench could be easily extended to cover more latest methods, and could also facilitate the involvement of new contributors.
-To date, we have included 25 query-based attacks and 30 transfer-based attacks, the largest collection of black-box adversarial attacks to our best knowledge. \item \textbf{Comprehensive evaluations} Using BlackboxBench, we conduct evaluations of 25 query-based attacks and 30 transfer-based attacks on comprehensive attack scenarios, leading to 14,106 evaluations in total.
-These standardized evaluations establish a leaderboard to identify the most effective methods and track actual progress of this field. \item \textbf{Thorough analysis} The comprehensive evaluations enable us to delve deeper into black-box adversarial attacks.
-We further present 13 types of analysis to reveal the mechanisms of black-box attacks and the effects of various factors to attack performance, with the assistance of ten analytical tools.
-The insights from our evaluations, as well as the provided analytical tools, could not only broaden and deepen our understanding of the inherent characteristics of black-box attacks, but also facilitate researchers to develop more advanced attack and defense methods. \end{itemize}
+BlackboxBench adopts a modular and unified implementation.
+As the core module of BlackboxBench, \ie, the attack module, is implemented based on a unified attack pipeline composed of several functional blocks (see Fig. \ref{pipeline}), BlackboxBench allows fair and standard evaluation, illuminates promising technical routes, facilitates the involvement of new contributors, and is user-friendly.
+Using BlackboxBench, we conduct evaluations of all these query-based attacks and transfer-based attacks on comprehensive attack scenarios\bluetwo{—varying attack settings, target models, and datasets—}resulting in 14,950 evaluations\footnote{ One evaluation is conducted by generating adversarial examples on a dataset using a specific attack method against a particular target model under a defined attack setting. } in total.
+These standardized evaluations establish a leaderboard to identify the most effective methods and track actual progress in this field. \bluetwo{ Our results indicate that black-box adversarial attacks have evolved significantly over the years, with CISA emerging as the SOTA method for decision-based attacks, MCG for score-based attacks, and SIA and Bayesian Attack for untargeted and targeted transfer-based attacks, respectively.
+Additional observations addressing benchmark-level questions (see the first four entries in Tab. \ref{tab:questions}) are briefly recapped at the end of each subsection in Sec. \ref{sec: result overview}. }